SteveBeeblebrox/SHML/README_V2.md

 ## Comments
 Source comments (`!!! comment`) are completely ignored while parsing SHML while standard comments (`!! comment`) are converted to HTML style comments in the output.
 ### Paragraphs
-Any lines starting with `p: ` will be converted to HTML paragraphs.
+Any lines starting with `p: <text>` will be converted to HTML paragraphs.
 An additional pass is available to make any text blocks not already contained in a block node be wrapped in paragraph tags.